SetBased/php-audit/docs/audit-config-file.rst

 The Tables Section
 ------------------

 The tables sections holds an entry for each table in the ``data schema``.
-New tables are automatically added to the tables section and obsolete tables are automatically removed from the tables section when your run PhpStratum with the ``audit`` command.
+New tables are automatically added to the tables section and obsolete tables are automatically removed from the tables section when your run PhpAudit with the ``audit`` command.

 Foreach table in the table section there are three fields:

+.. _audit-flag:

 * ``audit`` The audit flag.
 A boolean indication auditing is enabled or disabled.

    * ``true`` Recording of an audit trail for this table is enabled.
    * ``false`` Recording of an audit trail for this table is disabled.
    * ``null`` Recording of an audit trail for this table is not specified.
-Each time  your run PhpStratum with the ``audit`` command PhpStratum will report that a new table has been found.
+Each time  your run PhpAudit with the ``audit`` command PhpAudit will report that a new table has been found.

 * ``alias`` An alias for the table.
 This alias must be unique and will be used in the names of the audit trigger for this table.
-If you don't specify a value PhpStratum will generate automatically an alias when auditing is enabled.
+If you don't specify a value PhpAudit will generate automatically an alias when auditing is enabled.

 * ``skip`` An optional variable name.
 When the value of this variable is not null the audit trigger will skip recording data changes.